bloominstituteoftechnology/web-module-project-class-components/README.md

 ### Task 2: Project Requirements

-- Build all components as class components.
-Find them inside `frontend/components`.
+- **Build all components as class components.
+Find them inside `frontend/components`.**
-- Don't focus on styling yet.
-We want you to worry about function over form today.
+- **Don't focus on styling.
+We want you to worry about function over form today.**
-- Your todo list should display a list of todos, an input field, a submit button, and a clear all button.
+- Your todo list should display a list of todos, an input field, a submit button, and a button to filter out completed todos.
 - `<App />` will hold all the data needed for this project.
-It will also be the container for your Todo Components.
   - All of your application data will be stored here on `<App />`.
   - All of your `handler` functions should live here on `<App />`.
-- `<TodoList />` receives your Todos array and iterates over the list generating a new `<Todo />` for each element in the array.
+- `<TodoList />` receives your todos array and iterates over the list generating a new `<Todo />` for each element in the array.
 - `<Todo />` is a component that takes in the `todo` data and displays the task to the screen.
 - `<Form />` will hold your input field and your `Add Todo` and `Clear Completed` buttons.
   - Your input field should take in user input, and allow a user to press `Enter` or click on the `Submit Button` to add a todo to your list.